Basharh1/Graph-Based-Encoders-and-their-Performance-for-Finite-State-Channels-with-Feedback/README.md

 [Graph-Based Encoders and their Performance for Finite-State Channels with Feedback](https://arxiv.org/abs/1907.08063), introduced by Oron sabag, Bashar Huleihel, Haim Permuter.

 # Main files
-The following Matlab files, found in the home directory, are the most relevant for this project:
+The following Matlab files, found in the code directory, are the most relevant for this project:
 - [main_GTable.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Main_GTable.m)  -  The main interface where you choose a FSC model and run the simulation to obtain upper and lower bounds.
 - [Create_Channel.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Create_Channel.m) - Here you can add your own channel model: $P_{Y|X,S}$.
 - [Create_S.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Create_S.m) - Here you can add your own state evaluation function: S^+ = f(S,X,Y).